After 2 Pandemic Years, a Summer Travel Bounce — and Chaos

 Despite the roaring return of travelers, challenges and uncertainty cast shadows over the post-pandemic landscape.
 Full recoveries are generally not expected until at least 2024.
 Concerns hovered around a long list of issues, including inflation, supply chain problems, rising infection rates and labor shortages.

 Before June was over, chaos had come to define travel in the summer of 2022.
-Airports and airlines that had cut back during the depths of the pandemic s truggled to meet the demand, resulting in cancelled flights, lost baggage and other, assorted nightmares.
+Airports and airlines that had cut back during the depths of the pandemic struggled to meet the demand, resulting in canceled flights, lost baggage and other, assorted nightmares.
 Spooked tourists booked trips on shorter notice, making it harder for hotels, tour operators and others to plan, industry insiders said.

 The Russian invasion of Ukraine, too, added risk to the uneven recovery and contributed to inflation — a factor that could become a major obstacle even as other pandemic pain recedes.